jan-cieslik/cancer_informatics/docs/ai/qupath_03_tissue_segmentation.md

 1. **Classify > Pixel Classification > Train Pixel Classifier:** This will open the pixel classifier configuration panel.
 2. **Set Parameters**:
-- **Classifier > Random Trees (RTrees):** Choose “Random Trees (RTrees)” as the learning algorithm, as it is commonly used.
+- **Classifier > Random Trees (RTrees):** Choose "Random Trees (RTrees)" as the learning algorithm, as it is commonly used.
 - **Resolution:** Set the resolution to determine the level of detail.
 Higher resolution captures finer details for distinguishing between closely related tissue types.
 However, using higher resolution increases processing time.
 Conversely, lower resolution speeds up processing but may lose some precision.
 Low to mid-level resolution is often a good starting point.
-- **Region > Any Annotation ROI:** Select “Any Annotation ROI” to ensure that the classifier only runs within the annotated tissue region, rather than on the entire image.
+- **Region > Any Annotation ROI:** Select "Any Annotation ROI" to ensure that the classifier only runs within the annotated tissue region, rather than on the entire image.
 - **Other Parameters:** QuPath provides many options for adjusting parameters.
 In this tutorial, we’ll stick to the basic settings, but if the standard parameters don't work for your specific image, you can explore the other options and parameters.
-3. **Live Predicition:** Click “Live Prediction” to preview how the classifier distinguishes between tumor and stroma regions based on your training annotations.
+3. **Live Predicition:** Click "Live Prediction" to preview how the classifier distinguishes between tumor and stroma regions based on your training annotations.
 The preview automatically updates as you modify or add training annotations.
 4. **Review Results:** If the classifier doesn’t perform well enough yet, refine it by adding, modifying, or deleting annotations.
 Keep the configuration panel open to observe the results as you fine-tune the training annotations.
 For better visibility, you can show/hide the pixel overlay by clicking the C symbol in the toolbar.
 5. **Save the Classifier:** Once you’re happy with the classifier’s performance, name and save it.
-6. **Create Objects > Current Selection:** After training, use the “Create Objects” function to segment the image based on your annotations.
+6. **Create Objects > Current Selection:** After training, use the "Create Objects" function to segment the image based on your annotations.
 Make sure to select the current selection as the parent object.
 The segmented regions will appear as objects in the annotation tab.
 It is usually recommended to adjust the minimum object size and hole size, as pixel classification at high resolution can otherwise generate hundreds or even thousands of tiny objects.
 You can fine-tune these parameters either through trial and error or by estimating the minimum area based on your image’s characteristics and the desired object size.

 ![](./Images/qupath_03_open_pixel_classifier.png "Open pixel classifier")